Astrotomic/php-deepface/README.md

 );
 ```

-### Face recognition
+### Face Recognition

-This function applies verification several times and find the identities in a database.
+Find identities in a database by applying verification multiple times:

 ```php
 $deepface->find(